| Title: | Multi-Reader Multi-Case Analysis of Binary Diagnostic Tests |

 CLR_LRT_sen |

-Likelihood ratio test from the conditional logistic regression results for sensitivity. |
+Likelihood ratio test results from the conditional logistic regression for sensitivity. |

 CLR_Score_sen |

-Score test from the conditional logistic regression results for sensitivity. |
+Score test results from the conditional logistic regression for sensitivity. |

 CLR_Wald_sen |

-Wald test from the conditional logistic regression results for sensitivity. |
+Wald test results from the conditional logistic regression for sensitivity. |

 Q_MN_sen |